selbekk/calidation/README.md

     fields: object, // object with the form field values, to make controlled components
     setField: func, // callback accepting a diff object, updating fields like setState
-    submitted: bool, // flag showing whether the form has been submitted once or not }
+    submitted: bool, // flag showing whether the form has been submitted once or not
+    submit: func, // call this to programmatically trigger a submitted state }
 ```